yonigottesman/cursor-talk-to-figma-mcp/readme.md

 - `get_node_info` - Get detailed information about a specific node
 - `get_nodes_info` - Get detailed information about multiple nodes by providing an array of node IDs

+### Annotations

+- `get_annotations` - Get all annotations in the current document or specific node
+- `set_annotation` - Create or update an annotation with markdown support
+- `set_multiple_annotations` - Batch create/update multiple annotations efficiently
+- `scan_nodes_by_types` - Scan for nodes with specific types (useful for finding annotation targets)

 ### Creating Elements

 - `create_rectangle` - Create a new rectangle with position, size, and optional name